dnsimple/dnsimple-support/content/articles/domains-io.markdown

 ---
 title: .IO Domains
-excerpt: This article explains the requirements for .IO domain names.
+excerpt: This article explains the requirements and special procedures for .IO domain names.
 categories:
 - Domains
 ---